Jie Kon Sieuw

 Lee Sai Keung 李世強

-Besides training kungfu he would also cook, make tea, etc for Cheung Lai Chun.
-In many times when Cheung Lai Chun was teaching at other schools, Lee Sai Keung was looking after the young children of Cheung Lai Chun.
+Besides training Kungfu he would also cook, make tea, etc. for his master Cheung Lai Chun.
+Many times, when Cheung Lai Chun was teaching at his schools, Lee Sai Keung was looking after the young children of Cheung Lai Chun.
 When the students in Surinam ones asked Lee Sai Keung why he was always so alert and jumpy.
-He told them that in the time when he was trained by Cheung Lai Chun the training lasted 24 hours a day.
+He told them that in the time when he was trained by Cheung Lai Chun the training lasted 24 hours a day (probably in the time they were teaching at the Whampoa Military Academy (黃埔軍校 Huangpu Junxiao).
 At any moment he could expected an attack of his master.
 He had to be constantly alert.
-Even when he was washing his face he looked with one eye to see of his master wasn't attacking him.
-After he completed his training in Pak Mei he accompanied Cheung Lai Chun as an instructor at the Whampoa Military Academy (黃埔軍校 Huangpu Junxiao) on Ceong Zau Island (長洲島 Changzhoudao).
+Even when he was washing his face, he looked with one eye to see of his master wasn't attacking him.
+After he completed his training in Pak Mei, he accompanied Cheung Lai Chun to the Whampoa Military Academy (黃埔軍校 Huangpu Junxiao) on Ceong Zau Island (長洲島 Changzhoudao).
 There he became instructor under the supervision of Cheung Lai Chun.